3C286 Band6Pol Calibration for CASA 6.6.1

 Overview

-To skip to the imaging portion of the guide, see: 3C286_Band6Pol_Imaging.
+To skip to the imaging portion of this guide, see 3C286 Band6Pol Imaging.

 Unpack the Data